 Transmission and Distribution (“T&D”) Entity.
 Any entity that is an IOU, Cooperative or Municipal that owns or controls transmission and/or distribution facilities including at least 200 pole miles of such facilities in the ERCOT Region or any entity that is a “retail electric utility,” as defined in PURA §37.001, operating in the ERCOT Region.

+Virtual Currency Mining Consumers.
+A consumer that qualifies as a “virtual currency mining facility” as defined in PURA § 39.360.

 ARTICLE 5